 SARs may be granted under the Plan either alone or in conjunction with all or part of any option granted under the Plan.
 A free-standing SAR granted under the Plan entitles its holder to receive, at the time of exercise, an amount per share equal to the excess of the fair market value (at the date of exercise) of a share of our common stock over the base price of the free-standing SAR.
-A SAR granted in conjunction with all or part of an option under the Plan entitles its holder to receive, at the time of exercise of the SAR and surrender of the related option, an amount per share equal to the excess of the fair market value (at the date of exercise) of a share of our common stock over the exercise price of the related option.
+A SAR granted in conjunction with all or part of an option under the Plan entitles its holder to receive, at the time of exercise of the SAR and surrender of the related option, an amount per share equal to the excess of the fair market value (at the date of exercise) of a share of our common stock over the date of exercise) of a share of our common stock over the exercise of the SAR and surrender of the related option, an amount per share equal to the excess of the fair market value (at the date of exercise) of a share of our common stock over the exercise price of the related option.
 Unless the applicable award agreement provides otherwise, each SAR will be granted with a base price that is not less than 100% of the fair market value of the related shares of our common stock on the date of grant.
 The maximum term of all SARs granted under the Plan will be determined by the plan administrator, but may not exceed ten years.
 The plan administrator may determine to settle the exercise of a SAR in shares of our common stock, cash, or any combination thereof, as specified in the underlying award agreement.
 Unless the applicable award agreement provides otherwise, participants with SARs will generally not have any rights of a stockholder until the participant has given written notice of the exercise of the options.

-Each free-standing SAR will vest and become exercisable (including in the event of the SAR holder's termination of employment or service) at such time and subject to such terms and conditions as determined by the plan administrator in the applicable individual free-standing SAR agreement.
+Each free-standing SAR will vest and become exercisable (including in the event of the SAR holder's termination of employment or service) at such time and subject to such terms and conditions as determined by the plan administrator in the applicable individual freestanding SAR agreement.
 SARs granted in conjunction with all or part of an option will be exercisable at such times and subject to all of the terms and conditions applicable to the related option.